madanyc/workfront-learn.en/help/custom-data/create-a-sub-sum-div-or-prod-data-expression/create-a-sub-sum-div-or-prod-data-expression.md

 ---
 title: Create a SUB, SUM, DIV, or PROD data expression
-description:  Learn how to use and create the basic mathematical expressions in the a calculated field in Adobe Workfront.
+description:  Learn how to use and create the basic mathematical expressions in the a calculated field in Adobe [!DNL Workfront].
 activity: use
 type: tutorial
 team: Technical Marketing